Yoast SEO tweaks to perform right after WordPress setup

 WordPress is Google-friendly, straight out of the box.
 Experts confirm this.
 Yet these same experts offer advanced SEO plugins and solutions for WordPress websites.
 How come?

 It’s because there is always something to improve.
-Here’s what Yoast SEO by Joost DeValk, one of our foremost blogging superheroes, enables you to do.
-Ideally you change these settings right after WordPress setup.
+Here’s what the Yoast SEO plugin by Joost DeValk, one of our foremost blogging superheroes, enables you to do.
+Ideally, you change these settings right after WordPress setup.

 The following tweaks can substantially affect your standing on Google and beyond.